 If the "NMI-window exiting" VM-execution control is 1, a VM exit occurs before execution of any instruction if there is no virtual-NMI blocking and there is no blocking of events by MOV SS and no blocking of events by STI (see Table 25-3).
-Such a VM exit occurs immediately after VM entry if the above conditions are true (see Section 27.7.6).

-VM exits caused by the VMX-preemption timer and higher priority events take priority over VM exits caused by this control take priority over non-maskable interrupts (NMIs) and lower priority events.
+VM exits caused by the VMX-preemption timer and higher priority events take priority over VM exits caused by this control.
+VM exits caused by this control take priority over non-maskable interrupts (NMIs) and lower priority events.